 Step 3: USDA’s Billings office will send a copy of the investigation and LLB’s claim form to the livestock owner.

 Step 4: The livestock owner may now submit a claim to the Livestock Loss Board’s office.
 If the livestock are contracted at a greater value, the owner must supply a copy of the contract or if an animal is registered, proof of registration is required.

-Step 5: The Livestock Loss Board's Executive Secretary prints a USDA Market Report from Billings to determine current cattle values or values as determined by the board.
+Step 5: The Livestock Loss Board's Executive Director prints a USDA Market Report from Billings to determine current cattle values or values as determined by the board.

 Step 7: Typical claims are processed that same day.
 Non-typical claims are presented to the full board to determine values.

 Step 8: Livestock owners will receive a letter stating what the payment amount will be.

 Step 9: Payment is sent to the livestock owner by Department of Livestock accounting staff.

 Step 10: If a livestock owner disputes the value of the livestock, the owner must submit a letter to the board office and provide proof of the greater value.
 Appeals will be presented to the full board for review.